 Remove any metal objects (such as glasses, jewelry, belts, or clothing with zippers) from your child’s body.

-Tell your child’s doctor and the healthcare professional performing the scan if your child wears a medicated adhesive patch.
+Tell your child’s doctor and the health care professional performing the scan if your child wears a medicated adhesive patch.

 Follow all other instructions given by the doctor.

-Has metal implants (such as pacemakers).
+Has any metal in his or her body, including implants (such as pacemakers).